 - 1. Re-rides may be awarded in all three (3) riding events. - 2.
 The matter of re-rides shall be totally at the discretion of the judges; however, a re-ride may be awarded in the following situations: - a.
 An animal fails to break (runs off) or stops during a ride. - b.
 If the animal fouls himself or the rider at any time resulting in direction or momentum change of animal or rider a re-ride may be given at the discretion of the judge without declaration from the rider - c.
-An animal falling or stumbling to at least its front knees or slipping in the hind end where the animals hocks come in contact with ground. - d.
+An animal falling or stumbling to at least its front knees or slipping in the hind end where the animals hocks come in contact with ground or inhibit the motion of the animal. - d.
 In the horse riding events, if the rider makes a qualified ride up until the flank comes off. - e.
 In the bull riding, if the rider makes a qualified ride up until the flank comes off or the bull stops. - f.
 If an animal deliberately throws itself or falls. - g.
 If a rider makes two (2) honest attempts to get on a chute fighting animal and is unable to do so.
-If it is deemed that a sulking animal is not giving the contestant a chance to make an honest attempt, the judge can award a reride even if two (2) attempts have not been made. - h.
+If it is deemed that a sulking animal is not giving the contestant a chance to make an honest attempt, the judge can award a reride or give the contestant the option of a third try with no option of a re ride.
+If contestant fails to get out of the chute on the animal the third try, it is an automatic no score and contestant will be disqualified. - h.
 In the saddle bronc riding, if the halter breaks but not if it comes off. - i.
 If the contestant and stock contractor cannot come to an agreement regarding cross-tying an animal or on the placement of rein, the judge will award a re-ride or the contestant has the option of getting entry fees refunded, excluding CRES and associated fees.
 All conflicts on handling livestock are to be taken to CPRA judges.
-Conflicts between stock contractors and contestants recorded on CPRA officials' reports will constitute a fine not to exceed five hundred dollars (\$500). - i.
+Conflicts between stock contractors and contestants recorded on CPRA officials' reports will constitute a fine not to exceed five hundred dollars (\$500). - j.
 If a horse turns out backwards. - k.
 If a re-ride is given based on the animals chute procedure the judge's cards will be marked as a "RR chute".
 Once a re-ride has been given on the animal three (3) times the stock contractor will be fined two hundred and fifty dollars (\$250).
-If a fourth (4) re-ride occurs it will go to the board of directors to be reviewed.

-- 3. At no time shall a re-ride or a rerun be given if the contestant's equipment breaks or fails. - 4.
+If a fourth (4) re-ride occurs it will go to the board of directors to be reviewed. - 3.
+At no time shall a re-ride or a rerun be given if the contestant's equipment breaks or fails. - 4.
 If a re-ride is awarded, the judges must have the mark and the fact that a re-ride has been awarded, announced, and in all cases, the choice of accepting the mark or taking a re-ride is the contestants, but if the contestant elects to a re-ride animal drawn for him, he must get on the re-ride or be disqualified. - 5.
 If a re-ride is awarded, the contestant may take the same animal back, provided that the stock contractor and contestant is willing.
 If either do not agree, re-ride must come from re-ride pen.